 For events that take place during the first 5 weeks (non-ticketed) or 7 weeks (ticketed) of class, in either semester, RSO’s must submit their budgets for the following semester by the second to last OFA meeting of the current semester.

-Thanksgiving Break, Spring Break, and Finals weeks do not count within the 5 and 7 week timelines.
-If Thanksgiving Break, Spring Break, and Finals weeks fall within your application period, extend your timeline accordingly.
+Thanksgiving Break, Winter Break, Spring Break, and Finals weeks do not count within the 5 and 7 week timelines.
+If Thanksgiving Break, Winter Break, Spring Break, and Finals weeks fall within your application period, extend your timeline accordingly.

 Example: You have a speaker on Friday, April 14 and Spring Break is March 19-23.
 5 weeks prior to this would be March 10; however, because you cannot include Spring Break in your timeline, plan to submit your budget a week earlier by March 4.